North Fork Reservoir Road

 Aliases: Angel of Shavano Trailhead

-This road is well-maintained as far as the Angel of Shavano Trailhead.
+This road is well-maintained up to the Angel of Shavano Trailhead, however the first 4 miles from US 50 goes through private property.
+Birding in this 4 mile area is by car only, with little to no pull outs.
 The area around the trailhead can be good birding, with some nice forests of mixed conifers and aspens.
-The willows on the left about a half-mile before the trailhead have breeding Fox Sparrow among other specialties.
 Mammals that live in this area range from deer to bear.
 Camping is available at the nearby Angel of Shavano campground.
-After the trailhead the road gets rough, and may not be passable to passenger cars.
+Past the trailhead the road is inaccessible to standard vehicles.
+This part of the road is open to OHV and hikers only due to extremely rocky and rough roads.
+Clark’s Nutcrackers, Steller’s Jay, and Cassin’s Finch frequent this area.

 County: Chaffee